dfdao/game/client/README.md

 After the installation is finished, you can run `node --version` to verify that you are running v14 or v16

-#### Installing Yarn
+#### Installing Dependencies

-Refer to [Yarn's official documentation](https://classic.yarnpkg.com/en/docs/install) for the installation guide.

-After you have Yarn installed, run `yarn` to install the dependencies:
+After you have Node & Npm installed, run `npm ci` to install the dependencies:

 ### Running the client

-To connecting to the mainnet client, simply run `yarn start:prod`.
+To connecting to the mainnet client, simply run `npm start`.
 When asked you can use your whitelist key or import your mainnet burner secret and home coordinates.

 ### Plugin development